cswanson310/mongo/src/mongo/db/query/README.md

 the user is allowed to perform this request.
 We usually only need the type of command and the namespace to do this.
 In the case of mapReduce, we also take into account whether the command will perform writes based on the output format.

 A more notable exception is the aggregate command, where different stages can read different types of data which require special permissions.
-For example a pipeline with a $lookup or a
-$currentOp may require additional privileges beyond just the namespace given to the command.
+For example a pipeline with a $lookup or a $currentOp may require additional privileges beyond just the namespace given to the command.
+We defer this authorization checking until we have parsed further to a point where we understand which stages are involved.
+This is actually a special case, and we use a class called the `LiteParsedPipeline` for this and other similar purposes.

+ The `LiteParsedPipeline` class is constructed via a semi-parse which only goes so far as to tease apart which stages are involved.
+It is a very simple model of an aggregation pipeline, and is supposed to be cheaper to construct than doing a full parse.
+As a general rule of thumb, we try to keep expensive things from happening until after we've verified the user has the required privileges to do those things.

+This simple model can be used things we want to inspect before proceeding and building a full model of the user's query or request.
+As some examples of what is deferred, this model has not yet verified that the input is well formed, and has not yet parsed the expressions or detailed arguments to the stages.
+You can check out the `LiteParsedPipeline` API to see what kinds of questions we can answer with just the stage names and pipeline structure.

 #### Additional Validation